HAYVENO/Qeepp-App/README.md

 -  **Create notes:** Quickly create new notes with a title and body text.
 -  **Delete notes:** Delete notes that are no longer needed.
 -  **Cross-device usage:** QeepApp's responsive design ensures that the app looks great on any device, from desktops to mobile phones.
 Each with its local storage.
+-  **Dynamic UI:** QeepApp's Dynamic UI feature includes a dynamic, beautiful and functional background image, along with a working clock that updates in real-time, giving a fresh experience each session.

 ## Technologies Used